cabrerahector/wordpress-popular-posts/readme.txt

 = Where can I find the list of parameters accepted by the wpp_get_mostpopular() template tag / [wpp] shortcode? = You can find it via *wp-admin > Settings > Wordpress Popular Posts > FAQ*, under the section **"List of parameters accepted by wpp_get_mostpopular() and the [wpp] shortcode"**.

+= I want to have a popular list of my custom post type.
+How can I do that? = Simply add your custom post type to the Post Type field in the widget (or, if yo're using the template tag / shortcode, use the post_type parameter).

 = How can I use my own HTML markup with your plugin? = Wordpress Popular Posts is flexible enough to let you use your own HTML markup.
 To do so, simply activate the *Use custom HTML markup* option and set your desired configuration; or if you're using the template tag / shortcode, you can find the equivalent parameters in the section mentioned above.